learn-co-students/basic-nested-forms-v-000/README.md

 Previously, we wrote setters like `Song#artist_name=` to find or create an Artist and connect them to the song.

 That won't work here, because an address contains more than one field.
 In the `Artist` case we were just doing the `name`.
 With `Address` it's "structured data".
 All that really means is it has multiple fields attached to it.
 When we build a form for it, the form will send a different key for each field in each address.
-This can get a bit unwieldy so we generally try to group a hash with in the params hash.
-Makes things much neater.
+This can get a bit unwieldy so we generally try to group a hash within the params hash – makes things much neater.
 Spoiler: Rails has a way to send this across as a hash.

 The complete `params` object for creating a person will look like the following.
 Using "0" and "1" as keys can seem a bit odd, but it makes everything else work moving forward.
 This hash is now more versatile.
 You can use it like an array by just doing `params[:addresses_attributes][0.to_s]` or like a normal hash.